 Progress has been on-going.
 Fence repairs have been made and Jones plugs have been installed at all tower sites except E911.
 As of Spring 2020, E911 has finished installing the updated tower lighting and security camera system.
-The intent in 2020/21 is to repair/replace the roof at the Pompey site and add additional security lighting to sites where required.
+The intent in 2021 is to repair/replace the roof at the Pompey site and add additional security lighting to sites where required.
+It is hoped that we will close out this project by the end of 2021.